kylejohnson/Patiobar/README.md

 3. Login, if you don't have pianobar set to do that automatically
 4. Select a station, if one isn't already playing or configured to auto-play
 5. Start Patiobar: `cd Patiobar && node index.js`
+6. Browse to the IP address or hostname of the machine running pianobar / Patiobar on port 3000.  e.g. http://192.168.1.2:3000/

 Support
 -------